fzi-forschungszentrum-informatik/riscv-etrace/README.md

 This library provides a decoder and a tracer for the instruction tracing defined in the [Efficient Trace for RISC-V](https://github.com/riscv-non-isa/riscv-trace-spec/) specification.
 It provides:
-* a decoder for instruction trace packets and the extraction from Siemens Messaging Infrastructure (SMI) packets,
+* a decoder for instruction trace payloads and the extraction from a few packet formats,
 * a tracer which processes these packets and generates a sequence of tracing items, each corresponding to a single traced instruction,
-* a specialized instruction database with limited decoding capabilities and
+* a specialized instruction database with limited decoding capabilities,
+* support for user-provided and external instruction types and
 * various utilities, including types for handling trace encoder parameters.

 ## Supported trace encoders